nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 You may refer to [Quick Start](#quick-start) for help on setting up and getting started with Patient Manager

-[Features](#features) contains a detailed explanation of the commands that are available in Patient Manager, as well as their input formats.
+The [Features](#features) section contains a detailed explanation of the commands that are available in Patient Manager, as well as their input formats.

 If you have any questions about Patient Manager, please check out [Frequently Asked Questions](#frequently-asked-questions)